techtraits/jenkins-slave/README.md

 # jenkins-slaves
 Jenkin swarm slaves with docker installed and accessible to docker slave.
-Modified from [maestrodev/docker-images](https://github.com/maestrodev/docker-images ) and free of puppet.

 ## Running